 All teaching and assessment on CISL's postgraduate-level programmes is in English.
 The University of Cambridge requires all applicants to demonstrate competence in the English language at a very high level before they begin their proposed course of study.
 Adherence to this requirement is strict.

-Applicants that are a national of a country from list A on the University’s country list are not normally required to take a language test.
+Applicants that are a national of a majority English-speaking country are not normally required to take a language test.
 However, individual circumstances may lead to this being set as a condition of an offer.
+Majority English-speaking countries, as defined by UK Visas and Immigration (UKVI), are listed here.

-Applicants who are not a national of a country from list A will likely be required to take a test and as such we recommend early investigation of test options available, including waiting list times and preparation requirements.
+Applicants who are not a national of a majority English-speaking country will likely be required to take a test and as such we recommend early investigation of test options available, including waiting list times and preparation requirements.

-If applicants are required to take a test as part of their offer conditions they must meet the University’s English language requirement, currently;
+If applicants are required to take a test as part of their offer conditions the test must meet the University’s English language requirement, currently;

 It is not necessary to have met the Language requirement at the point of application, but applicants are advised to make arrangements to sit a test as soon as possible if this is applicable to them.